OutSystems/docs-bestpractices/src/lifecycle/clean-up-dev-environment/clean-up-development.md

 ---
 summary: Avoid stopping or slowing down your application development by keeping your development environment clean.
 tags:
-en_title: Best Practices for a Tidy and Clean Development Environment
+en_title: Best practices for a tidy and clean environment
 ---
-# Best practices for a tidy and clean Development environment
+# Best practices for a tidy and clean environment

 <pre class="script-css">
 .subtopic {